for-GET/http-decision-diagram/README.md

 An activity diagram to describe the resolution of HTTP response status codes, given various headers.

+And it goes on Twitter as [#httpdd](https://twitter.com/search/realtime?q=httpdd) - HTTP Decision Diagram.

 # Why is this helpful?